arcus/education_modules/git_history_of_project/git_history_of_project.md

 @learning_objectives
 After completion of this module, learners will be able to:

-- Identify and use the HEAD of a repository.
+- Identify and use the `HEAD` of a repository.
 - Identify and use Git commit numbers.
 - Compare versions of tracked files.
-- Restore old versions of files.
+- Use `revert` to restore the previous version of a file.

 @end